 What should a 4kW solar system generate per day?

 A 4kW solar system is the most commonly used system in the UK.
-The output of a solar system is dependent on a number of things such as your location, the slope angle, quality of materials and much more.
+The output of a solar system depends on several things, such as your location, the slope angle, the quality of materials and much more.

-Since a solar panel system produces 2.5 kWh per kW, if you multiply 2.5 by 4, you get the output of 4kW.
+Since a solar panel system produces 2.5 kWh per kW, multiplying 2.5 by 4 gives you an output of 4kW.
 Therefore, the 4kW solar system should generate 9.5kWh per day.

 What is the best direction for solar panels to face?

 In the UK, the best direction for solar panels to face is the south.
 This is because, in the south, the energy absorption of the solar panels is at its maximum.
-As soon as it moves away from the south, the absorption levels will fall.
+The absorption levels will fall as soon as it moves away from the south.

 What is the size requirement of solar panels?

 There’s a simple formula to calculate the size of solar panels.
 All you need to do is multiply your household’s energy consumption per hour by the sunlight hours at its peak in your area and divide this by a panel’s wattage.
-You’ll get the size of solar panels that is according to your requirement.
+You’ll get the size of solar panels according to your requirements.

 Summing Up

-Switching to wall mounts may just be your next best investment that can power all your household appliances and other energy needs.
-However, it takes a considerable amount of thought since it’s a high-cost investment.
+Switching to wall mounts may be your next best investment that can power all your household appliances and other energy needs.
+However, it takes considerable thought since it’s a high-cost investment.

-There are a few limitations to this technology, but alongside that, there are also solutions to it, but it requires more effort.
-You might even need to put in the money but rest assured, it’s an investment that you won’t ever regret that comes with numerous benefits.
+There are a few limitations to this technology, but there are also solutions to it, but it requires more effort.
+You might even need to put in the money, but rest assured; it’s an investment you won’t ever regret and comes with numerous benefits.